ucsf-wynton/wynton-website-hpc/docs/transfers/files-and-directories.md

 ---

 <div class="alert alert-info" role="alert" markdown="1">
-To set up password-free file transfers, see <a href="{{ '/howto/log-in-without-pwd.html' | relative_url }}">Log in without Password</a>.
+To set up password-free file transfers, see [Log in without Password].
 Then there is also no need to specify your cluster username.
 </div>